chetanmittaldev/jsdevs/app/views/about/hero/en.md

 Hi! 👋 I'm [David Boureau](https://github.com/bdavidxyz/).

-I'm building `lovindevs` to make it easier for web developers to find their next gig.
+I'm building `lovindevs` to make it easier for JavaScript developers to find their next gig.

 `lovindevs` is a fork of `railsdevs`, by [Joe Masilotti](https://masilotti.com/), who originally built it for Rails developers.